 Are there smoking areas at Egyptian Red Sea resort airports?

-Yes — Hurghada (HRG) and Sharm El Sheikh (SSH), the two main Red Sea tourist airports, have designated smoking zones at terminal entrances and in some cases at gate areas.
+Yes — Hurghada (HRG) and Sharm El Sheikh (SSH), the two main Red Sea tourist airports, have designated smoking areas at terminal entrances and in some cases at gate areas.
 Both serve substantial European tourist traffic and are designed accordingly.
-Luxor (LXR), gateway to ancient Egyptian sites, similarly has smoking zones.
+Luxor (LXR), gateway to ancient Egyptian sites, similarly has smoking areas.

 Are e-cigarettes and vapes allowed at Egyptian airports?